 Today, research is dynamic.
 We no longer go to the library to study a particular topic and make notes.
 Rather, we go online, browse websites, watch videos, study analytics, and conduct our research by exploring different types of digital content.

-Thus, in order to find a writing tool for researchers, we need to look not only for editors but also for apps that help them manage all this research work, collaborate with fellow researchers and writers, and connect with them in real-time to get the work done quickly and effectively.
+Thus, in order to find a writing app for researchers, we need to look not only for editors but also for apps that help them manage all this research work, collaborate with fellow researchers and writers, and connect with them in real-time to get the work done quickly and effectively.

 Next-Gen Document Collaboration for All Businesses